-Table 5A presents the results of estimating equation (2), where 1- β_d corresponds to the degree of redistribution.
+Table 5A presents the results of estimating equation (2), where $1-\beta_d$ corresponds to the degree of redistribution.
 The table reports the standard errors of the estimates together with an indication of statistical significance.
-Note that the latter refers to the Null of $\beta_d = 0$ or $(1 - \beta_d) = 1$.
+Note that the latter refers to the Null of $\beta_d = 0$ or $(1-\beta_d) = 1$.

 For the time period from 1970 to 1994, we find that the degree of redistribution provided by Germany's federal fiscal system ranges from 31.4 to 36.9 percent, depending on which elements of the system are included.
-The most redistributive element is the transfer of the federal government's share of taxes to the federal government.
-It reduces differences in per-capita disposable state income by 31.4 percent.
-This is lower than von Hagen's (1992) result for the US of 47 percent, but in the same range as Melitz and Zumer's (2002) and Bayoumi and Masson's (1995) results for Canada.
-The contribution of the horizontal VAT redistribution and transfers together is only 5.2 percent, mainly from the redistribution of VAT revenue.
-The contribution of vertical transfers from the federal government to states to redistribution is negligibly small.
+Most redistribution occurs at the stage of sharing joint taxes with the federal government.
+It reduces differences in per-capita state disposable income by 31.4 percent.
+This is less than von Hagen's (1992) result for the US of 47 percent, but in the same range as Mélitz and Zumer's (2002) and Bayoumi and Masson's (1995) results for Canada.
+The redistributive effect of the horizontal VAT redistribution and state-to-state transfers together is only 5.2 percent, coming mainly from the redistribution of VAT revenue.
+The contribution to redistribution of vertical transfers from the federal government to states is negligibly small.